-Rare Dementia Support is a fund held by the National Brain Appeal, the charity dedicated to supporting the work of The National Hospital for Neurology and Neurosurgery and the Institute of Neurology in Queen Square, London.
-The fund raises money to provide specialist support group services for individuals living with or affected by one of five less common dementia diagnoses.
+Our work at Rare Dementia Support (RDS) is funded directly by the National Brain Appeal, which is the charity dedicated to supporting the work of The National Hospital for Neurology and Neurosurgery and the Institute of Neurology in Queen Square, London.

-Kell’s Ride for the Future, Spotlighting Younger Onset Dementia, Worldwide.
+Kell’s Ride for the Future, a spotlight on Young Onset Dementia

-This year Greg embarked on a journey to raise awareness of YOD, by riding a Harley Davidson the length and breadth of Australia.
-He completed the 11 week ride late last month, and is now preparing another ride in New Zealand during March next year.
-In 2019 he plans to ride the length and breadth of USA , and would then like to do the same in Great Britain in 2020.
+In 2016, at the age of 59, Greg Kelly, was diagnosed with Young Onset Dementia – Frontotemporal Dementia (FTD).
+Greg embarked on a journey to raise awareness of Young Onset Dementia (YOD) by riding a Harley Davidson the length and breadth of Australia.
+After completing the 11 week ride in October 2017, he started preparing for another ride in New Zealand in 2018.
+In 2019 he plans to ride the length and breadth of USA , and he would like to do the same in Great Britain in 2020.

 Film maker Elizabeth McLeish has produced a short documentary about Greg, called ‘Kell’s Ride’.
 She is accompanying Greg on hisNew Zealand ride while working on a feature-length documentary: ‘Kell’s Ride for a Cure..’

 You can find out more about Kell’s ride and about how to support his fundraising by visiting his Facebook pages: Kells Ride and Kell’s Ride – Documentary, his Instagram account, his Apple Music account, and his Go Fund Me profiles Kell’s Ride for the Future and A Documentary about Dementia.